Final level art by 2D artist

 In-Game HUD

-I designed the in-game HUD, establishing a layout with a mini map, top bar for player information, bottom ability bar, and health indicators for players, minions, and towers.
+I designed the mini map, top player information bar, bottom ability bar, and health indicators for players, minions, and towers.

-The HUD needed to function as peripheral support, not a focal point, so I stripped the mini map to essentials (player positions, capture point and tower status) and used high-contrast hierarchy, including a yellow health bar for the current player to ensure easy visibility.
+The HUD functioned as peripheral support, so the mini map was stripped to essentials, and the other components used high-contrast colours, including a yellow health bar for the current player.

-These objects serve as a functional gameplay objects, while visually connecting the Zone Rush game mode to Terraforming's (a casual game mode) core mechanics.
+The Capture Point assets started as industrial fans that disperse seeds to transform the training ground into a grassy environment.
+They are to serve as a functional gameplay objects, while visually connecting the Zone Rush game mode to our casual game mode, Terraforming's core mechanics.

-Capture Points needed to balance narrative storytelling with gameplay clarity.
-The industrial fan design was narratively strong, but wasn't immediately recognizable.
-I maintained the silhouette and used color/animation feedback to ensure instant readability during combat.
+These assets needed to balance narrative storytelling with gameplay clarity.
+The silhouette was maintained and used colors and animation feedback to ensure instant readability during combat.

 Players shouldn't have to guess what they're interacting with, functionality should take priority over decorative detail.